RamYala121/samplot-ic/README.md

 ## Examples:

-Samplot requires either BAM files or CRAM files as primary input.
+samplot-ic requires either BAM files or CRAM files as primary input.
 If you use CRAM, you'll also need a reference genome.
 You can easily acquire a reference genome file with [GGD](https://github.com/gogetdata/ggd-cli), which is also available from conda.

 ### Basic use case